Cutting announcement publish time from 12 minutes to 5

 No backend changes

-I could only redesign the interface.
-Data structure and APIs had to stay exactly the same.
+Interface only.
+Data structure and APIs had to stay the same.
+No new endpoints, no schema changes.

 02